tanish-jain-225/SilverCare-AI/Readme.md

 ## Why SilverCare-AI?

 SilverCare-AI is more than a hackathon project—it's a mission to empower seniors with technology that truly understands and supports them.
-Our focus on accessibility, usability and real-world impact sets us apart.
-We believe every senior deserves a digital companion that is friendly, reliable and empowering.
+Our focus on accessibility, usability, and real-world impact sets us apart.
+We believe every senior deserves a digital companion that is friendly, reliable, and empowering.

 ---